hexammon/HexammonServer/docs/wamp/v1/INDEX.md

 WAMP API provide two roles:

-- Player (client from web-frontent: subscriber and callee)
+- Player (client from web-frontend: subscriber and callee)
-- Game Server (client from backent, publisher and caller)
+- Game Server (client from backend, publisher and caller)

 Every player action it is call of some RPC.
 Every call is delivered to Game Server.
 After authorization checking and processing with business-login, Game Server send result to callee-player and publish triggered events with board updates to all subscribed clients.